cccbr/runningatower/content/docs/040-finance/index.md

 ## Expenditure

 Agree with the tower ***[authority](../170-glossary/#authority)***, in advance, who will pay for replaceable items e.g., ropes.
-In the Church of England, it may be worth running more of the tower funds through the PCC (registered charity and registered with HMRC for Gift Aid).
-For example, a £600 inc VAT invoice, paid by the church can reduce the cost to a (tax paying) donor to £400.
+In the Church of England, it may be worth running the tower funds through the PCC (which is a registered charity and registered with HMRC for Gift Aid).
+The result might be that a £600 inc VAT invoice, paid by the church can reduce to a (tax paying) donor to £400.
 A reduction of a third by using the two schemes (Gift Aid and LPWS (Listed Place of Worship Scheme)) together.
-This is a big encouragement to use the PCC funds over any tower fund.
-The LPWS (at present day) covers all bell fittings, bells, bell ropes and muffles.
+This should be a big encouragement to use PCC funds over any tower fund.

 If a major project is envisaged the funding of this must be agreed in consultation with the tower ***[authority](../170-glossary/#authority)***.
 A separate [document](https://cccbr.org.uk/major-projects/) covers the running of a project.

 ## Tower Funds

-In the ***[C of E](../170-glossary/#c-of-e)***, funds are best held within the ***[PCC](../170-glossary/#pcc)*** accounts.
-Ideally these should be ring-fenced so as to prevent their use for non-ringing related expenditure.
-This is achieved by having a covering document listing the restrictions of the funds.
+In the ***[C of E](../170-glossary/#c-of-e)***, funds are best held within the ***[PCC](../170-glossary/#pcc)*** account(s).
+Ideally these should be ring-fenced preventing their use for non-ringing related expenditure.
+This can be achieved by having a covering document listing the restrictions of the funds.
 If ring-fenced there has to be a means of amending the restrictions, a definition of who can do this is essential.

 If a tower has funds, separate from the tower ***[authority](../170-glossary/#authority)***, these should never be held by an individual.
-These, traditionally, have been used for minor repairs and social events for ringers.
+Traditionally, such have been used for minor repairs and social events for ringers.
 Such funds are not advisable.
 If essential, specific treasurer’s accounts are available and may be free from fees.
-Banks are increasingly reluctant to having small society accounts.
+Banks are increasingly reluctant to provide such small accounts.

 ## VAT and the LPW (Listed Places of Worship) VAT recovery scheme

 This allows VAT on eligible expenditure to be reclaimed where the church is listed.
-The eligible expenditure is very vague when it comes to bells, but generally covers bells, bell frames, bell fittings (probably stays), ropes, muffles and training bells.
-It is highly probable that most things ringing related that keep the hardware going are likely to be eligible, but it is worth checking as the scheme does change.
+The definition of eligible expenditure is vague when it comes to bells.
+It generally covers bells, bell frames, bell fittings (probably stays), ropes, muffles and training bells.
+It is highly probable that most things ringing related, that keep the hardware going, are likely to be eligible, but it is worth checking as the scheme does change.
 Further details are available on the [LPW scheme website](http://www.lpwscheme.org.uk/).
 Also, a claim, with multiple invoices below the £1000 threshold, can be made once per year.
-This means one can claim £10 back on a £60 (including VAT) invoice - it is not a difficult process.
+It is not a difficult process to make these claims.

 ## Image Credits